HomomorphicEncryption/SparseLWEkit/src/markdown/part4.md

  'dual_hybrid': rop: ≈2^104.2, red: ≈2^104.2, guess: ≈2^97.3, β: 246, p: 2, ζ: 0, t: 80, β': 246, N: ≈2^44.7, m: ≈2^12.0}
 ```

 The estimated security is the smallest exponent in the `rop` values.
 As instance, here it estimates `104.2` bits of security (best attack is the `dual_hybrid` attack).
-This is not enough security: we suggest having at least `128` bits of security at least.
+This is not enough security: we suggest having `128` bits of security at least.

 #### Note on Running Time